-Site Host Requirements: Individual site hosts may require additional procedures and Preventive measures, as specified in relevant land use agreements and/or Domain Site-Specific EHS Plans.
+Site Host Requirements: Individual site hosts may require additional procedures and preventive measures, as specified in relevant land use agreements and/or Domain Site-Specific EHS Plans.
 Local site host requirements override the procedures outline in this document.
 Check with the site host and the NEON Permitting Office to confirm requirements.

-NOTE: Domain 20, Pu'u Maka'ala (PUUM) Natural Area Reserve (NAR) has specific requirements for all work within Hawaii's Natural Area Reserve -- see Appendices E and F for further information.
+NOTE: Domain 20, Pu'u Maka'ala (PUUM) Natural Area Reserve (NAR) has specific requirements for all work within Hawaii's Natural Area Reserve --- see Appendices F and G for further information.

-Duration: If a task is taking significantly longer than the estimated time (see Table 4), or if cleaning procedures appear to be ineffective or are not feasible for any reason, submit a problem ticket.
+Duration: If a task is taking significantly longer than the estimated time (see Table 1), or if cleaning procedures appear to be ineffective or are not feasible for any reason, submit a ServiceNow Incident.